ValveSoftware/Proton/README.md

 After checking out Proton and updating its submodules, you can use these targets to build Proton:

-`make install` - This will install Proton into your user's Steam directory.
-You may need to restart the Steam client to see it.
+`make install` - This will build and install Proton into your user's Steam directory.
+You may need to restart the Steam client to see the new Proton tool.
 The tool's name in the Steam client will be based on the currently checked out branch of Proton.
 You can override this name using the `build_name` variable.

 `make redist` - This will create a build which you can easily redistribute to other users.
 The package will be dropped into a new directory in `vagrant_share/`, named after the nearest Git tag (see `git describe`).
 Copying this directory into `~/.steam/root/compatibilitytools.d/` will make the build available after restarting the Steam client.
+If you distribute your build to other users, be sure to understand and follow your obligations to make your source code modifications available to your users, see <tt>LICENSE</tt>.

 `make deploy` - This will create a deployment tarball and set of files which can be distributed as a Proton package.
 This is what we use to deploy Proton to Steam users.
 The package will be dropped into a new directory in `vagrant_share/`, named after the nearest Git tag (see `git describe`).

-`make clean` - This will completely erase the build tree in the VM.
+`make clean` - This will completely erase the Proton build tree within the VM.

 `make help` - View the Makefile documentation and examples.